wp-plugins/spider-invasion/readme.txt

 Demo page & Blog: http://www.mendoweb.be/blog/wordpress-plugin-spider-invasion/

-= Note that your post should be at least 1 year old for spiders to appear. =
+= Note that your post should be at least 1 year old for spiders to appear. = Moreover, these spiders are kind of frightened and unadventurous, hence they may not show up all the time.

 == Installation ==